Bhaggo/Bhaggos-Quick-Cleaner/README.md

 # vv I did not make the Discord button (shout out OpenAsar), they made everything for that button, please go support them vv
 https://openasar.dev/ https://openasar.dev/ https://openasar.dev/ https://openasar.dev/ https://openasar.dev/ https://openasar.dev/

+---

+# DISCLAIMER: This repository and its contents are provided 'as-is,' without any express or implied warranty.
+In no event shall the maintainers, contributors, or owners of this repository be held liable for any damages arising from the use of this software.

+# Users are solely responsible for any risks associated with the use of this repository and its contents.
+This includes, but is not limited to, any loss of data, system malfunctions, or any other unforeseen issues that may arise.

+# The maintainers, contributors, or owners of this repository make no guarantees regarding the suitability, reliability, or accuracy of this software for any particular purpose.
+Users are responsible for ensuring that the software meets their specific requirements and use it at their own discretion.

+# This repository may contain bugs or errors, and the maintainers, contributors, or owners are not obligated to provide support or updates.
+Users are encouraged to report any issues they encounter, but there is no guarantee that these issues will be addressed in a timely manner or at all.

+# By using this repository, the user agrees to indemnify and hold harmless the maintainers, contributors, or owners from any claims, damages, or losses arising from its use.

+# By accessing, downloading, cloning, forking, or using any part of this repository, the user acknowledges and accepts the terms of this disclaimer.

 # vv Basically executes the same commands Toolwizs' Game Booster does, make sure you check out and support their software as well vv
 https://www.majorgeeks.com/files/details/toolwiz_gameboost.html https://www.majorgeeks.com/files/details/toolwiz_gameboost.html